 The St James track is made up of four sections of similar lengths.

-Section 1 – Maling Car Park - Waiau 4WD Road End
+- Section 1 - Maling Car Park Waiau

 Following the 4WD track the trail slowly gains altitude towards Maling Pass.
 Once at the top it’s a steep descent negotiating numerous ditches that cross the track through alpine meadows and beech forest crossing bubbling streams to Waiau valley.
 Once in the valley the trail levels out.
 It’s important to note that Maling Pass is the best place to turn back if you have any doubts about your ability to complete the trail.